calebharris/fp_book_club_ts/docs_src/chapter_1.md

 We construct our programs using only *pure functions* - functions that have no *side effects*.

 A function has a side effect if it does anything other than return a value.
 Examples:
-* Modifying a variable
-* Modifying a data structure in place
+* Modifying any state, such as a variable or data structure, in place
-* Setting a field on an object
-* Throwing an exception or halting with an error
+* Throwing an exception or exiting the program with an error
-* Printing to the console or reading user input
-* Reading from or writing to a file
+* Reading or writing a file
-* Drawing on the screen
+* Making a network request

 ## Benefits of FP: a simple example